Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 #### Q68.
 What does this code?
 `<audio autoplay loop src="sound.mp3" type="audio/mpeg"></audio>`
-- [ ] When the **play** button is pressed, the browser playes the sounds over and over again until the user stops it.
+- [ ] When the **play** button is pressed, the browser plays the sounds over and over again until the user stops it.
 - [x] The browser plays the sound once automatically in the background.
 The user has no control over the sound.
 - [ ] The browser plays the sound automatically and continuously in the background.
 The user may stop the sound at any tune.
 - [ ] The browser plays the sound automatically and continuously in the background.
 The user has no control over the sound.